erkundanec/kundan-reads/source/tools/Django/django_in_docker.md

----
-title: Containerizing a Django application using Docker
+# Containerizing a Django application using Docker
-description: Containerizing a Django application using Docker
+## Containerizing a Django application using Docker
-sidebar_position: 1
----

 ## How to containerize django application using docker and deploy on cloud
 (Use gunicorn)